Obamacare costs an average of $584 per month for 2024, based on a 40-year-old with a Silver-level plan.

 Find Cheap Health Insurance Quotes in Your Area

-How much is Obamacare?
+How much is Obamacare marketplace insurance?

 Most people don't pay full price for Obamacare.
-Over 90% of people who buy an Obamacare plan get premium credits that lower the cost of coverage.
-The Centers for Medicare and Medicaid Services (CMS) reports that 4 out of 5 shoppers have access to a plan that costs less than $10 per month after the credits are applied.
+Over 90% of people who buy an Obamacare plan get premium tax credits that lower the cost of coverage.
+The Centers for Medicare & Medicaid Services (CMS) reports that 4 out of 5 shoppers have access to a plan that costs less than $10 per month after the credits are applied.

-Obamacare cost by plan tier
+Monthly Obamacare cost by plan tier

-Monthly cost of Obamacare by plan tier
+Cost of Obamacare marketplace insurance by plan tier

-*Average monthly cost for a 40-year-old
+Average monthly costs are for a 40-year-old.

 Silver plans have the added perk of cost-sharing reductions if you meet certain income requirements.
 This feature can help lower your out-of-pocket medical costs, like your deductible, copay and coinsurance amounts.

-Obamacare cost by age
+Monthly Obamacare cost by age

 Your age has a large impact on the cost of health insurance.
 Older individuals pay more for health insurance because they tend to need more medical care.

-Monthly cost of Obamacare by age
+Cost of Obamacare marketplace insurance by age

 Average monthly cost of a Silver plan

-The following states and Washington, D.C. calculate rates for different age groups differently than the rest of the country.
+The following states and Washington, D.C., calculate rates for different age groups differently than the rest of the country.

 If you live in New York or Vermont, your age won't affect your health insurance rates at all.

-Obamacare cost by company
+Monthly Obamacare cost by company

 If you're looking for cheap health insurance, get quotes from these companies if they're available in your area.
 Most of the largest health insurance companies have average rates below the national average.